awslabs/data-solutions-framework-on-aws/website/docs/constructs/cookbook/compiled-documentation.md

 # Documentation and code examples

-Constructs in AWS DSF are documented in two different places:
+Constructs in DSF on AWS are documented in two different places:
 - In the constructs themselves,
 - In a `README.md` file associated to each submodule (layer).

-We aim to provide accurate code examples that actually match the AWS DSF API and compile.
+We aim to provide accurate code examples that actually match the DSF on AWS API and compile.
 This page explains how you should write doc and examples to achieve this.

 ## Constructs
 In the constructs themselves, there is a small description, a (basic) usage example and a link to the website.